snimu/blog/tags-make-them-smart-and-safe/article.md

 These advantages generalize to many domains: safety, continual learning, character design, and more.

-To be clear, this is an extremely speculative post, and you should take everything I say with a big grain of salt; it's possible that it all just works; it's possible that it works a little bit, but not as much as I would hope; and it's possible that it doesn't work at all.
+To be clear, this is an extremely speculative post, and you should take everything I say with a big grain of salt.
+Additionally, I will phrase a lot my claims confidently and strongly, but even if the claims turn out to be directionally correct, effects may be small or nonexistent.

 ## What exactly do I mean by tags?